Tezzj/Namaste-React-2.0/08-Let's get classy/Theory/08 - Assignment Soln.md

 Before the effect re-runs: If the effect has dependencies and one of them changes, the cleanup function will run before the next effect execution.
 It's useful for preventing memory leaks or unwanted side effects.

+The cleanup function is automatically invoked by React, but it is up to you to specify what should be cleaned up.
+In the case of setInterval, clearInterval must be explicitly called to stop the interval from continuing after the component unmounts.